reactioncommerce/reaction-docs/public-docs/swag-shop-08-creating-featured-products-component.md

 }
 ```

-So let's break this down a little bit.
-First we declared that we are creating a query and we gave it a name `featuredQuery`, and said that we take a shopId of type `ID` as our type.
+Let's break this down.
+First we declared that we are creating a query and we gave it a name `featuredQuery`, which takes a shopId whose type is `ID`.
 We will then call the server query that we created in our last [tutorial on server side GraphQL plugin](swag-shop-07-graphql-server-plugin.md) `featuredProductsByShop` with the `shopId` as input.

 Next, we are declaring the 'shape' of our return type.
 Since we are getting a cursor we say want nodes, we want the Id of the node and we want those nodes to be of type `CatalogItemProduct` and then we declare which fields of the `CatalogItemProduct` type we want.
 And that's it.
 You can see that query looks just like our test code above with just an additional wrapper around.